 Trading securities are initially recorded at fair value.
-Gains and losses arising from changes in fair values are included in the consolidated statement of income in the period in which they arise.
-Interest earned and dividends received are included in interest income and other operating income respectively.
+Subsequent to initial measurement, gains and losses arising from changes in fair values are included in the consolidated statement of income in the period in which they arise.
+Interest earned and dividends received are included in 'interest and similar income' and 'other operating income' respectively, in the consolidated statement of income.